-On the Mount of Olives, Jesus gives His disciples an overview of signs that will indicate the end of the age, the gathering of the saints, His Second Coming, and the inauguration of His Kingdom rule.
+On the Mount of Olives, Jesus gives His disciples an overview of signs that will indicate the imminence of the end of the age, the gathering of His saints, His Second Coming, and the inauguration of His Kingdom rule.
 Part of this instruction is a parable involving a fig tree:

 32 “Now learn this lesson from the fig tree: As soon as its twigs get tender and its leaves come out, you know that summer is near.33 Even so, when you see all these things, you know that it is near, right at the door.
 29 And he told them a parable: “Look at the fig tree, and all the trees.30 As soon as they come out in leaf, you see for yourselves and know that the summer is already near.
 31 So also, when you see these things taking place, you know that the kingdom of God is near.28 “From the fig tree learn its lesson: as soon as its branch becomes tender and puts out its leaves, you know that summer is near.
 29 So also, when you see these things taking place, you know that he is near, at the very gates.

 Israel was called by God to be a light to the nations.
 Through her, God intended to draw the Gentiles back to Himself.
 This didn’t happen, as He knew it wouldn’t.
 God can only rely on Himself.
-So God Himself came down among us to accomplish what Israel did not – drawing all nations back to Himself.
+So God Himself came down among us to accomplish what Israel did not.

 The question was, would Israel embrace Jesus as her Messiah?